 As we drove down the flightline and on to the enlisted transient quarters, Howard, my new boss, told me that they had been short handed while waiting for me and another guy to get on station, and that they were still running the last few missions in a series of "specials" due to a recent Soviet test.
 He was in a bit of a rush since a 135 was due back in about half an hour.
 By that time, with the travel, the time change, and all the bourbon that I had consumed on the plane, my body and brain didn't know what they were doing, so I told Howard to give me a minute to change into fatigues and I would help with the recovery.

 So, there I was in Japan, or at least on a U.S. Air Force base in Japan.
 A base is a base, except on this one, we drove on the left side of the road, and there were a lot of signs for the Japanese civilian workers in a language that I couldn't read.
-I knew that eventually, I would get outside the gates to see where I was, but first and foremost I had to earn my keep, and do the job that I was sent over there to do.
+I knew that eventually, I would get outside the gates to see where I was, but first and foremost I had to earn my keep by doing the job that I was sent to Japan to do.